-7. SECURITY DEPOSITS
+7. SECURITY DEPOSIT

-A security deposit of \$70,000 has been deposited with the minister of Aboriginal Affairs and Northern Development Canada for a land use permit issued by the Mackenzie Valley Land and Water Board ("MVLWB") for the Company's exploration properties in the Northwest Territories.
+During the year ended January 31, 2015, a security deposit of \$70,000 was deposited with the Minister of Aboriginal Affairs and Northern Development Canada for a land use permit issued by the Mackenzie Valley Land and Water Board ("MVLWB") for the Company's exploration properties in the Northwest Territories.
 The deposit will be refunded once the land use permit ends and a final report describing land use activities during the term of the permit and subsequent reclamation activities has been submitted to the MVLWB.